 Taxes were being levied both at Central and State level, along with inconvenience and added costs it also led to the problem with setting up of tax credits.
-GST being one single tax both at central and state level has proved to be a boon for the taxpayers by ensuring maximum credit sett offs.
+GST being one single tax both at central and state level has proved to be a boon for the taxpayers by ensuring maximum credit set offs.

 Central Surcharges and Cess in relation to supply of goods and servicesThe State levies which have been integrated with GST-

 The full form of CGST is Central Goods and Services Tax.
-It is a tax levied by the Central Government on the supplies of both goods and services within the state i.e. intrastate.
-The tax liability under CGST will be first set off against CGST and the balance can be set off against IGST input tax credit only.
+It is a tax levied by the Central Government on the supplies of both goods and services within the same state i.e. intrastate.
+The tax liability under CGST will be first set off against CGST, and the balance can be set off against IGST input tax credit only.
 The tax amount collected under CGST shall be transferred to the Central Government.
 On a particular product or service, the rate of Central Goods and Services Tax shall be equal to the rate of SGST.

-GST has dual modal where both central and state government concurrently levy taxes.
-Because of which matters like import/export or supply of goods and services to another state was a subject of dispute.
+GST has dual modal where both central and state governments concurrently levy taxes.
+Because matters like import/export or supply of goods and services to another state was a subject of dispute.
 The decision will directly affect revenue interests of both states, hence, the government came out with a way out via IGST.
 Also, harmony has been kept in IGST rate.
 It is approximately aggregate of CGST and SGST.
 For eg, if CGST is 9% and SGST is 9%, then the rate of IGST for the same transaction would be 18% (approx).

 Note: Union territories such as Delhi and Puducherry have their own legislature hence are governed under SGST and not under UTGST.